Contrast-Security-OSS/docs/content/installation/ruby/RubyConfig.md

 The configuration YAML consists of four sections.
 The agent and service may share a common configuration file, but only some options and sections are applicable to each process.

 * `contrast`: Options for locating and communicating with the Contrast UI Dashboard
-  * `enable`: This is assumed to be *true*.
-If set to *false* the agent will not apply agent rules to the client application.
+  * `enable`: This is assumed to be `true`.
+If set to `false`, the agent won't apply agent rules to the client application.
   * `url`: URL to connect to the Contrast application
   * `api_key`: API key of the organization
   * `service_key`:  Service Key of the organization